tendermint/tendermint/CONTRIBUTING.md

 #### Backport Release

-1. start from the existing release branch you want to backport changes to (e.g. v0.30) Branch to a release/vX.X.X branch locally (e.g. release/v0.30.7)
+1. Start from the existing release branch you want to backport changes to (e.g. v0.30) Branch to a release/vX.X.X branch locally (e.g. release/v0.30.7)
 2. cherry pick the commit(s) that contain the changes you want to backport (usually these commits are from squash-merged PRs which were already reviewed)
 3. steps 2 and 3 from [Major Release](#major-release)
 4. push changes to release/vX.X.X branch
 5. open a PR against the existing vX.X branch

+#### Release Candidates

+Before creating an official release, especially a major release, we may want to create a release candidate (RC) for our friends and partners to test out.
+We use git tags to create RCs, and we build them off of RC branches.
+RC branches typically have names formatted like `RCX/vX.X.X` (or, concretely, `RC0/v0.34.0`).
+(Note that branches and tags _cannot_ have the same names, so it's important that these branches have distinct names from the tags/release names.)

+1. Start from the RC branch (e.g. `RC0/v0.34.0`).
+2. Create the new tag, specifying a name and a tag "message":
+   `git tag -a v0.34.0-rc0 -m "Release Candidate 0.34.0-rc0`
+3. Push the tag back up to origin:
+   `git push origin v0.34.0-rc4`
+   Now the tag should be available on the repo's releases page.
+4. Create a new release candidate branch for any possible updates to the RC:
+   `git checkout -b RC1/v0.34.0; git push origin RC1/v0.34.0`

 ## Testing